WorkShoft/Anton-s-OpenGL-4-tutorials/README.md

 GLEW
 GLM

 This project is developed in an Ubuntu 18.04 environment and built with CMake.
-It should work in most modern Linux distributions once the required libraries are installed.
+It should work on most modern Linux distributions once the required libraries are installed.

 Early project drafts can be found at misc.
 Only some of those programs work but the ones that don't should be easily fixable.